noahrauterberg/reconfiguration-interval/README.md

 Please bear in mind that the code in this repository is not optimized for performance.
 Memory, disk, and CPU usage can be high, especially for larger constellations and with increased simulation granularity.
-The simulations in our paper were performed on an `r6g.16xlarge` EC2 instance with a 200GB SSD in the AWS Frankfurt region.
+Further, determining GSLs for many ground stations at once takes a lot of time, especially if there cannot be a single GSL for an interval.

 ### Configuration

 Configure simulation parameters in `config.py`.
 This includes parameters for the shells as well as service level objectives (SLO).

-### Placement

-The placement algorithm can be found in `placement.py`.
-To run the algorithm for the configured shells and SLOs, run `python3 shells.py`.

 ### Constellation Simulation

-The constellation simulation yields ISL distances for the configured shells.
+The constellation simulation yields ISL distances, positions as well as GS positions for the configured shells.
+Note that GS positions are calculated for each shell, even though the same GSs are used.
 Run `python3 distances.py` to generate these distances.

-### SLO Analysis

-Analyze results with `python3 placement-distances.py`.

-### Summarize
+### Simulate the reconfiguration interval

-To summarize the results, run `python3 summarize.py`.
+To simulate paths from GSs to certain 'server'-GSs, run `python3 analysis.py`.
-Results are then available in `results.csv` (depending on your configuration in `config.py`).
+Note that by default, the server-GSs are placed at `(0, 0)`, `(0, 25)`, `(0, 50)` and must be configured by hand if other targets should be used.

-### Visualize
+### Analysis

-To generate graphs for this information, run `python3 graphs.py`.
+To analyze the results, several functions are defined in `plot.py`, but must be manually called.